Denver Felony Defense Lawyer

 Needless to say, a felony charge is serious business with tough penalties and potentially crippling long-term consequences.
 If you are facing a felony conviction in Colorado, you’ll need the most aggressive criminal defense strategy possible.
-Our team of Denver criminal defense attorneys for felony charges know how to defend you aggressively in court.
+Our team of Denver attorneys for felony charges know how to defend you aggressively in court.

 Aggressive Felony Defense Attorney

 Kevin Cahill has been defending clients facing felony charges in Denver, Glendale, Englewood, and beyond for years, earning himself a reputation as one of the area’s leading authorities in criminal law.
 Mr. Cahill has the experience, skills, and know-how necessary to fight against even the most serious felony charges.
 With Kevin in your corner, you may be able to have your charges reduced – or even dropped altogether.

 Felonies are the most serious category of crimes, and the only types of offenses where confinement in a state prison – as opposed to a city or county jail – is likely.
 In rare cases, felonies are punished by the death penalty in Colorado.
 Felony convictions that don’t result in a prison sentence or death penalty nearly always involve some kind of supervised probation, county jail sentence, or community corrections facility sentence.
 You need a felony defense lawyer on your side no matter what type of felony you have been charged with when the stakes are this high.

 Below, we’ve listed some of the most common types of felonies in Colorado: